athiththan11/WSO2-Handler-Maven-Archetype/README.md

-# WSO2-Handler-Maven-Archetype <!-- omit in toc -->
+# WSO2 Handler Maven Archetype <!-- omit in toc -->

 Maven Archetype for WSO2 Handlers.
 Use the following maven archetype to generate maven projects to implement WSO2 related handlers for WSO2 API Manager and WSO2 EI Services.